moyito2604/Mobot/README.md

-m!stop: stops playing audio and clears the queue m!skip: skips the current track in queue m!showqueue: shows the songs that are currently in queue Slash Commands
+m!stop: stops playing audio and clears the queue m!skip: skips the current track in queue m!showqueue: shows the songs that are currently in queue m!repeat: Allows you to toggle the queue repeat
+Slash Commands
 /ping: Displays the bot's ping
 /unpause: plays any paused music in the bot